Chapter 2. Planning your deployment

 - Create and configure the control plane network

 - You use RHOCP Operators to prepare the RHOCP cluster for the RHOSO control plane network.
-For information, see Preparing RHOCP for RHOSP networks in the Deploying Red Hat OpenStack Services on OpenShift guide.
+For information, see link: Preparing RHOCP for RHOSP networks in the Deploying Red Hat OpenStack Services on OpenShift guide.

 - Create and configure the data plane networks

 - You use RHOCP Operators to prepare the RHOCP cluster for the RHOSO data plane network.
-For information, see Configuring the data plane network in the Deploying Red Hat OpenStack Services on OpenShift guide.
+For information, see Creating the data plane network in the Deploying Red Hat OpenStack Services on OpenShift guide.

 - Create a control plane for your environment